 First of all, the Cabaret Voltaire that mattered most was the one that operated in Zurich for maybe six months in 1916, out of which came the movement known as Dada which, it’s entirely conceivable, saved the world, perhaps the entire universe.
 It’s true.
 The other Cabaret Voltaire (straight outa Sheffield), wasn’t exactly trivial either.
 Starting in 1973, they shamelessly put noise to tape and called it music.
 Come the 1980s, they were evolving somewhat, taking on the clubs with the likes of Yashar, which did a solid job of both making people move, and informing those people that there were magnitudes more of them on earth than anybody was letting on.

 “A nifty little almost pop song from the group known as Can about who knows what?
 Including the singer, I’m pretty sure, Damo Suzuki from Japan, hanging out in Germany, trying to work in English, ending up inventing his own dadaesque language.
 A song about whatever you want it to be about, I guess, although I’ll go with my friend Thomas’s interpretation.
 It’s about that dissipated feeling you get when you’ve wasted all your precious vril energy on rich, yet pointless pleasures.
 But the music’s there to revive you, like the potion it is, alchemical and true.”
 (Philip Random)

-“Here Come the Warms Jets, Brian Eno’s 1974 solo debut, didn’t find me until early 1981, but the timing was nevertheless perfect, as I was gobbling lots of psychedelics at the time, imposing apocalypse on everything I’d ever accepted or believed, opening great holes in my brain and soul that only purposefully deranged dada-POP such as Dead Finks Don’t Talk could adequately fill.”
+“Here Come the Warms Jets, Brian Eno’s 1974 solo debut, didn’t find me until early 1981, but the timing was nevertheless perfect as I was gobbling lots of LSD at the time, imposing apocalypse on everything I’d ever accepted or believed, opening great holes in my brain and soul that only purposefully deranged dada-pop such as Dead Finks Don’t Talk could adequately fill.”
 (Philip Random)